wshangiti/CSEC-731/README.md

 - web_server: This is activity one and Steve's work will be here.
 - web_app_php: This is activity two and Weeam's work will be here.
 - web_app_other: This is the optional part of the assignment, I hope we can get done as well.
-Maybe Taylor will handle this part?
+Maybe Tyler will handle this part?